-In an effort to continue to improve our school climate, many of the staff at West Branch Elementary School have worked together to form a Positive Behavior Support (PBS) Committee.
-The focus of this committee, and all of the staff at West Branch, is to continue to create a positive school climate that fosters cooperation, academic excellence, safety, respect, and readiness.
+The purpose of the School-Wide Positive Behavior plan at West Branch Elementary is to ensure a positive school climate that fosters cooperation, academic excellence, safety, respect, and readiness.

 We can Be safe - Keep your hands, feet, and objects to yourself.
 Consider the personal space of others while remaining calm and in control of yourself.
 We can Be respectful - Use language and actions that show concern and consideration toward all adults, fellow students, and school property.
 We can Be ready - Be where you are supposed to be on time.
 Have all of your materials (homework, pen/pencil, books, etc.) out and ready to go.
 Be attentive.

-The PBS program is a school wide behavior program.
+The PBS program is a school-wide behavior program.
 Research shows us that students achieve at a higher level when they know the expectations and feel safe.
 Positive Behavior Support will help us improve both of these.
 Our plan provides detailed expectations in every area of the school while putting an extreme emphasis on safety, respect, and readiness.

-We are kicking off this program starting the first day of school with posters around the building and in classrooms and classroom activities.
+We display posters around the building, in classrooms, and during classroom activities.
 All staff will take the time to teach their students the positive behaviors they are expected to demonstrate at school, as well as the consequences for not following these behaviors.
 We will acknowledge and reinforce students who consistently demonstrate these positive behaviors.

-The success of our plan will improve with time and with the participation of our families.
 Research shows us that school behavior plans that are followed in the home greatly improve their effectiveness in the school.
 Throughout this process, West Branch Elementary will provide information to parents to help with home implementation of the Positive Behavior Support Plan.